-- ✓ Learner centred: Classes meet people where they are at and facilitate meaningful engagement and appropriate, community-identified solutions to the climate crisis. - Critical thinking: The learners are equipped with the basic science of climate change and just transitions and analyse how these intersect with the social issues facing their communities.
-Through the social actions are communities. - Communities.
-Empowerment and participation: Through the social action model of education the course facilitates learners to get involved in climate justice initiatives in their local communities involved in climate justice initiatives in their local communities. - ✓ Social inclusion: The programme is aimed at communities and learners who are marginalised from national or local dialogues on the climate crisis. - ✓ Social justice: taking a climate justice approach ensures that the courses focus supporting learners to be involved in a socially just response to the climate crisis, locally and globally.
+- Learner centred: Classes meet people where they are at and facilitate meaningful engagement and appropriate, community-identified solutions to the climate crisis.
+Critical thinking: The learners are equipped with the basic - Critical thinking: The learners are equipped science of climate change and just transitions and analyse how these intersect with the social issues facing their - communities.
+Empowerment and participation: Through the social action model of education the course facilitates learners to get involved in climate justice initiatives in their local communities Social inclusion: The programme is aimed at communities and learners who are marginalised from national or local - dialogues on the climate crisis.
+Jocial justice: taking a climate justice approach ensures that the courses focus supporting learners to be involved in a socially just response to the climate crisis, locally and globally.